Explore The World Of Salt Mystic

 How can I get started?

-Download the free Basic Rules to take a look inside this richly developed and expansive world, in what’s been called a “science fiction theme with a cowboy flair”.
+Download the free Basic Rules to take a look inside this richly developed and expansive world.
 Inside, you’ll find the basic rules to play both the classic 2-player game as well as the terrifying solo ruleset called “Wolfpack Mode”.
 A game of Salt Mystic requires two 30-card selections from War Marshal card decks, which are also available on DrivethruRPG.
 Starter decks are available as cut & folds inside the main rulebook to get you rolling.

 tunc-cover-with-all-text-applied-front